chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 > I understand that absences must be agreed with the University Music team, (NOT the conductor) in advance of the rehearsal by phone or email. — Philharmonic Orchestra - Member Agreement (2021/22), •3, emphasis in original

+## Factual Errors and Allegations Stated as Fact

+There is a recurring issue here where factual information is simply inaccurate; inevitably a consequence of having incomplete information.
+I reiterate that had some of these issues been discussed with me in my communication with the IO subsequent to our formal meeting, I could have supplied some of the evidently missing information, which I believe substantially impacts the conclusions drawn from this report.